MathisWellmann/reservoir_computer/README.md

 There are two distinct approaches to reservoir computing, one which I'll call the [classic approach](./classic-rcs) and the [next-generation RCs](./next-generation-rcs).
+The former was pioneed by Jaeger and Maass et al.
-They both require two distinct APIs and the classic approach has significantly more parameters (7 vs 3).
+The latter was introduced recently [here](https://www.nature.com/articles/s41467-021-25801-2) They both require two distinct APIs and the classic approach has significantly more parameters (7 vs 3).

 This repository contains three concrete reservoir computers: